Blood Pressure Reading With The Arm Below The Heart

 Studies

 2: Another study researched two arm positions and their effect on blood pressure.
 100 emergency room patients were checked with their arm held away from their body and with their upper arms lower at their side.
-With the lower arm, patients were classified with high blood pressure 41 percent of the time compared to 22 percent with the arm higher 6.
+With the lower arm, patients were classified with high blood pressure 41 percent of the time compared to 22 percent with the arm higher2.

 3: A study published in 2004 researched arm position and blood pressure.
 While sitting, blood pressure was measured two ways, with the arm at heart level and with the arm lowered.
 People with and without hypertension were measured.
 In those without high blood pressure, their pressure increased from 103/60 to 111/67 mmHg with the arm below the heart.

 4: The recommendation to have your upper arm at heart level was investigated in this study.
 401 healthy men and women had their pressure measured with the arm at heart level and again with the arm lower and parallel to the sternum.
 In the men, the pressure was 9.4 systolic higher and 13.6 diastolic higher with the arm below the heart.
-The women experienced similar increases of 8.2 systolic and 12.4 diastolic 8.
+The women experienced similar increases of 8.2 systolic and 12.4 diastolic4.

 Correct Arm Position in Relation to the Heart